aimms/documentation/webui/table-widget.rst

    These features of the Table are available as an Experimental Feature from AIMMS 4.86 onwards.
 You can switch on the feature by checking the 'Excel Upload/Download Support' box in the Experimental Features dialog.

-On the Table Widget header you can find the icons for the download/upload actions:
+On the Table Widget header you can access both actions when opening the kebab menu:

 .. image:: images/Table-Excel-Download-Upload-Icons.png
     :align: center

+(Please note that the screenshots below have been taken with an AIMMS version prior to 4.89, in which the kebab menu was not present yet).
 For example, when clicking the button for downloading to Excel on the following table

 .. image:: images/Table-Excel-Download-ex-1.png